Isotropy statistics of CMB hot and cold spots: Application on Foreground Minimized CMB maps

 \subsubsection{Masks}

-Foreground residuals mainly in (but not limited to) the galactic region may cause certain unusual patterns to manifest in the observed data when it is analysed relative to pure CMB realisations.
-The use of a mask for the galactic region and some extra-galactic point sources is in order when checking for such unusual patterns in the observed CMB.
-We utilise the $KQ75$ mask of WMAP 9 year data and a product of the temperature confidence masks of COMM, NILC, SEVEM, and SMICA of Planck 2018 data, dubbed as the $U73$ mask.
-These masks are shown in figure \ref{masks}.
+Foreground residuals predominantly in the galactic region of cleaned CMB maps may cause certain unusual patterns to manifest in the observed data when it is analysed relative to pure CMB realisations.
+The use of a mask for the galactic region and some extra-galactic point sources is required to check if such unusual patterns are truly characteristic of the CMB or due to residual systematics.

+We utilise low resolution versions of the $KQ75$ mask of WMAP 9 year data and the $U73$ mask of Planck 2018 data, which is a product of the temperature confidence masks associated with COMM, NILC, SEVEM, and SMICA.
+The two masks are shown in Figure \ref{masks}.
+The $KQ75$ mask is very conservative in the sense that it comprises a wider galactic cut and conceals a larger number of point sources as compared to the $U73$ mask.

-These low resolution masks have been obtained by downgrading the high resolution ones to a HEALPix $n_{side}=16$ and applying thresholds of $0.85$ and $0.98$ for the $KQ75$ and $U73$ masks, respectively.
-A threshold of $y$ entails setting all pixels with value $\leq y$ to $0$, and the rest to $1$, after a mask is downgraded.
+These low resolution masks are obtained by downgrading their high resolution variants to HEALPix $n_{side}=16$ and applying thresholds of $0.85$ and $0.98$ for the $KQ75$ and $U73$ masks, respectively.
+A threshold of $y$ entails setting all pixels with values $\leq y$ to $0$, and the rest to $1$, after a mask is downgraded.
 The resulting sky fractions for the $KQ75$ and $U73$ masks are $62.9\%$ and $67.5\%$, respectively.
-The $KQ75$ mask is a very conservative mask and comprises a wider galactic cut and numerous point sources relative to the $U73$ mask.
-The thresholds chosen here are a bargain between a good sky fraction of the full sky for anomaly detection vis a vis any dominant foreground sources at the large scales \citep{Tegmark_2000} considered here.
+The thresholds chosen here are a bargain between a good sky fraction of the CMB for signal detection vis a vis any dominant foreground sources at the large scales \citep{Tegmark_2000} considered here.
 The choices for thresholds are not altogether arbitrary, but inspired from \cite{_iso_stat}.

-We apply these galactic masks, one by one, and with or without the mask for the NGCS (of figure \ref{cs}) simultaneously to nine kinds of data maps (four cleaned CMB and five foreground reduced frequency maps) and the pure CMB realisations with which the data is compared.
-The union masks of $KQ75$ and $U73$ with the NGCS mask will be referred to as $KQ75-CS$ and $U73-CS$, respectively.
+Additionally, we consider the union masks of $KQ75$ and $U73$ with the NGCS mask, referred to as $KQ75-CS$ and $U73-CS$, respectively.